AN UPDATED HISTORY

 It was also seen in the support and management of a short-lived fleet of trans-Atlantic steamships called the U.S. Irish Line which encouraged tourism for the mutual benefit of both countries.
 As one AOH advertisements noted: Ireland will turn toward America for her needs in farming implements, agricultural and mining machinery and a thousand other necessities of American manufacture; in turn, Ireland will send to America vast amounts of raw materials, finished articles from her mills and thousands of tons of dairy and farming products.

 In 1985, NY State President Ray Meehan read that Irish Patriot Tom Clarke had moved to Suffolk County before returning to Ireland to organize the Easter Rising.
 Ray assigned State Historian, Mike McCormack, to find the home-site for the purpose of erecting a memorial.
 With a committee consisting of Mike McKenna, Bob and Carol Mahon, they found it in Manorville.
 A national fund-raiser was organized and in 1987 an obelisk of Wicklow Granite carved in Ireland was erected.
 It has been the site of an annual memorial ceremony on Low Sunday every year since.
 In 1996 the name of Kathleen Daly Clarke was added to the monument by the Ladies AOH as the Historian’s office shared her biography with them outlining her significant Republican activities.
-As recent as June, 2018, the AOH in County Tyrone honored New York State and Suffolk County AOH for establishing and preserving the memorial to the Clarkes at their former Manorville home-site.
-The honors were bestowed at a special ceremony in Thomas Clarke’s hometown of Dungannon by Tyrone AOH County President Gerry McGeough who presented plaques to NY State Secretary John Manning and FFAI Chairman Martin Galvin representing AOH NY State President Victor Vogel.
+In June 2018, the AOH in County Tyrone honored New York State and Suffolk County AOH for establishing and preserving the memorial to the Clarkes at their former Manorville home-site.
+The honors were bestowed at a special ceremony in Thomas Clarke’s hometown of Dungannon by Tyrone AOH County President Gerry McGeough who presented plaques to NY State Secretary John Manning and FFAI Chairman Martin Galvin representing AOH NY State President Victor Vogel and Mike McCormack who chaired the memorial committee.
 President McGeough said: We learned of the beautiful memorial that New York State AOH and Suffolk County have erected at his American home-site.
 We wanted to give special recognition to you and are grateful to your State President Victor Vogel and to you for coming and accepting these awards.

-Ever since the terrible massacre of Irish civilians by British paratroops on the streets of Derry on Bloody Sunday, 1972, members of the AOH have traveled to Derry on the anniversary of that event and marched with the people of Derry demanding justice.
+Ever since the terrible massacre of Irish civilians by British paratroops on the streets of Derry on Bloody Sunday, 1972, members of America’s AOH have traveled to Derry on the anniversary of that event and they marched with the people of Derry demanding justice.
 After 38 years and one bogus report, the British finally admitted that the actions of their Army that day were unjustified and unjustifiable.
-The people of Derry were ecstatic with excitement and a letter was immediately sent to the National Board of the AOH in America which read, in part, Not a year passed since 1972 that AOH members from all over the U.S. didn’t congregate on our streets to demand TRUTH.
+The people of Derry were ecstatic with excitement and a letter from Derry was immediately sent to the National Board of the AOH in America.
+The letter read, in part, Not a year passed since 1972 that AOH members from all over the U.S. didn’t congregate on our streets to demand TRUTH.
 Now we have it, my friends.
 This is a victory for you as much as for us.
 You are always welcome on the streets of Derry.